Issue trackers

 The active tracker is resolved in this order:

-1. SANTREE_TRACKER env var (one-off override)
+1. SANTREE_TRACKER env var (one-off override — linear, github, or local)

-2. Per-repo _tracker.kind in .santree/metadata.json
+2. Per-repo _tracker.kind in .santree/metadata.json (linear / github / local)

 3. Legacy _linear.org (treated as Linear, for back-compat)